Kipchaks: Mongol conquest era

 The Mongols defeated the Alans after convincing the Kipchaks to desert them through pointing at their likeness in language and culture.
 Nonetheless, the Kipchaks were defeated next.
 Under khan Köten, Kipchaks fled to the Principality of Kiev (the Ruthenians), where the Kipchaks had several marriage relations, one of which was Köten's son-in-law Mstislav Mstislavich of Galicia.
 The Ruthenians and Kipchaks forged an alliance against the Mongols, and met at the Dnieper to locate them.
 After an eight-day pursuit, they met at the Kalka River (1223).
 The Kipchaks, who were horse archers like the Mongols, served as the vanguard and scouts.
 The Mongols, who appeared to retreat, tricked the Ruthenian–Kipchak force into a trap after suddenly emerging behind the hills and surrounding them.
 The fleeing Kipchaks were closely pursued, and the Ruthenian camp was massacred.

 The nomadic Kipchaks were the main targets of the Mongols when they crossed the Volga in 1236.
 The defeated Kipchaks mainly entered the Mongol ranks, while others fled westward.
 Köten led 40,000 families into Hungary, where King Bela IV granted them refuge in return for their Christianization.
 The refugee Kipchaks fled Hungary after Köten was murdered.

-After their fall, Kipchaks and Cumans were known to have become mercenaries in Europe and taken as slave warriors.
+After their fall, Kipchaks and Cumans were known to have become mercenaries in Europe and were taken as slave warriors.
 In Egypt, the Mamluks were in part drawn from Kipchaks and Cumans.

 In 1239–1240, large groups of Kipchaks fleeing from the Mongols crossed the Danube.
 These groups wandered for a long time to find a suitable place to settle in Thrace.
 In order to prevent the Kipchaks from plundering and to prevent the Seljuks, Mongols and Latin Empire from occupying the lands of the Empire of Nicaea and to benefit from their military capabilities, Emperor John III Doukas Vatatzes invited the Kipchaks from the Balkans to the service of the Empire of Nicaea.
 He settled some of them in Anatolia (what is now Turkey), to protect the Empire of Nicaea from foreign invasions.
 These Kipchaks preserved their identity after the Ottomans conquered the lands they lived in.
 The Kipchaks who settled in West Anatolia during the reign of Nicea Emperor John III Doukas Vatatzes are the ancestors of a community called Manavs living in Northwest Anatolia today.

 Another Kipchak migration in Anatolia dates back to the period of the Chobanids Beylik, which ruled around Kastamonu (a city in Anatolia).
 Hüsameddin Emir Çoban, one of the Seljuk emirs, crossed the Black Sea and made an expedition to the Kipchak steppes and returned with countless booty and slaves.
 As a result of the expedition, a few Kipchak families in Crimea were brought to Sinop by sea via Sudak and settled in the West Black Sea region.
 In addition, maritime trade intensified with the Crimea and Kipchak regions in the Isfendiyarids Beylik.